freedomofpress/dangerzone.rocks/src/news/2026-03-19-independent-container-updates.md

 There is a lot to unpack here.
 Two main things are of interest:

-First, the digest of our *payload* is stored under the `layer.digest` key, where you can read `sha256:88b8a2ac5b829f47bd25a5a4d9c2ccb0fccff7f53a17477b6d9b5680436aa80f`.
-Retrieving the referenced blob, we can see:
+First, the digest of the Cosign *payload* is stored under the `layers[0].digest` key, where you can read `sha256:88b8a2ac5b829f47bd25a5a4d9c2ccb0fccff7f53a17477b6d9b5680436aa80f`.
+Let's retrieve it from the referenced blob:

 ```bash
 crane blob ghcr.io/freedomofpress/dangerzone/v1@sha256:88b8a2ac5b829f47bd25a5a4d9c2ccb0fccff7f53a17477b6d9b5680436aa80f | jq .